 Two employees with identical CTCs may receive different take-home salaries because their salary components and tax exemptions differ.

-Basic Salary and Allowances
+Basic Salary, HRA and Allowances in CTC

 Basic salary (basic pay) is the fixed component of pay and is fully taxable.
 Allowances such as house rent allowance (HRA), medical allowance, and conveyance allowance are added to the basic salary to form gross salary.
 Some allowances support actual expenses and may provide tax benefits.